ebastler/marbastlib/readme.md

 ### **We do not assume any responsibility for broken PCBs or damages derived from errors in this library.
 Use at your own risk, and please open an issue or pull-request if you encounter any errors.**

 ## Update notes
+Update note (31.05.2023): Added a bunch of pro micro compatible boards ("promicroish" libs) and FUSB303B.

 Update note (17.05.2023): Added Skyloon hotswap Encoder from #7 - thank you very much, hlord2000!

 Update note (19.4.2023): Fixed wrong footprint names in choc symbol (see [issue #6](https://github.com/ebastler/marbastlib/issues/6)).
 Added MX plate footprint experimental library.
 Please take care before using them and double-check dimensions, also make sure stab rotation is correct.